Aliases for INTS3 Gene

 GeneCards Summary for INTS3 Gene

 INTS3 (Integrator Complex Subunit 3) is a Protein Coding gene.
-Diseases associated with INTS3 include Mental Retardation, Autosomal Dominant 18 and Retinitis Pigmentosa 70.
-Among its related pathways are Gene Expression and Formation of HIV-1 elongation complex containing HIV-1 Tat.
+Diseases associated with INTS3 include Mental Retardation, Autosomal Dominant 18.
+Among its related pathways are Gene Expression and HIV Transcription Elongation.

 UniProtKB/Swiss-Prot Summary for INTS3 Gene